HOW CAN WE HELP YOU? Call 1-800-TRY-CHOP

 Students may start the program with trepidation, Dr. Fine said, but with the guidance of CHOP faculty and staff, they quickly gain a sense of pride in their abilities to one day succeed as professional scientists.
 Meeting role models who have a “can do” attitude is especially important for these students, he added, because they may not have mentors in their families and communities who are familiar with STEM-M (science, technology, engineering, math, and medicine) professions.

 The career exposure and visiting different parts of the Research Institute campus is what Maia Cone, a 16-year-old senior at Brimm this fall, enjoyed the most about her time as a CHOP-RISES student.
-Her ambition is to become an orthopaedic surgeon, and she met with an orthopaedic biomedical researcher who is studying a mouse model of tumor formation in bones and devising therapies.
+Her ambition is to become an orthopedic surgeon, and she met with an orthopedic biomedical researcher who is studying a mouse model of tumor formation in bones and devising therapies.

 “We took little X-rays of the mouse, and I’d never seen an X-ray machine so small,” Cone said.
 “I took part in actually cropping the images for a lab meeting presentation.
 That was pretty cool.”